 Operational Insights: This teaches risk assessment and resource allocation.
 Teams must communicate about limits and probability before each toss.

-16. The Water Transfer Relay
+16. Water Transfer Relay Race

 Teams race to transfer water from a full bucket to an empty measuring bucket at the finish line using only perforated cups or small sponges.
 Navigate a course without spilling excessively.

-Why it Matters: Teams prioritize efficiency over speed and discover creative solutions—forming human chains or using sponges for maximum retention.
+Why it Matters: Teams prioritize efficiency over speed and discover creative solutions, forming human chains or using sponges for maximum retention.
 This translates to real process improvements.

-17. Oversized Beach Ball Volleyball
+17. Giant Beach Ball Volleyball

 Standard volleyball rules but with a giant lightweight beach ball.
 Every team member must touch it before it goes over the net.
 Minimum three touches per side.